gioruffa/BigDataPlayground/README.md

 ## WHY?
 Because it is the most effective way to learn something.
 And I wanted to play more with AWS.

+## Various
+Why not using [Terraform](https://www.terraform.io/)?
+Because sometimes I prefer a bottom-up approach.
+I think that for system and networks stuff it is much better to know how the nuts and bolts works and then build a car factory.